Dr Rebecca Yeates

 - Position: Lecturer in Clinical Psychology

-- Areas of expertise: young people; physical health; gender diversity; third-wave psychological approaches.
+- Areas of expertise: workplace wellbeing; organisational psychology; gender diversity; chronic health conditions; third-wave psychological approaches.

 - Email: R.A.Yeates@leeds.ac.uk